Install a Rancher Labs Kubernetes distribution (k3s) on a Raspberry Pi cluster.

 export KUBECONFIG=$HOME/.kube/k3s/config

-active context.
+Note: Add the export command into a.bash_profile/.bashrcfile.
+This way every new shell session would have thek3scluster config set as thekubectlactive context.
 Optional: check this post to manage your dotfiles in style. -

 Verify that

-was installed properly and can communicate with the RPi master server1 2 3 4 5 6 7 8 9
+kubectlwas installed properly and can communicate with the RPi master server1 2 3 4 5 6 7 8 9

 kubectl get nodes # Expect the following respones as success: # # NAME STATUS ROLES AGE VERSION # knodeX Ready <none> 10m v1.20.4+k3s1 # ... # knode1 Ready <none> 23m v1.20.4+k3s1 # kmaster Ready control-plane,master 52m v1.20.4+k3s1